LS/0069 - GENERAL LINGUISTICS

 Lifelong Learning Skills

-– To be able to use the acquired knowledge for describing and analysing linguistic phenomena of the languages studied and of the present in the students’ personal repertoire.
+– To be able to use the acquired knowledge in order to describe and analyse linguistic phenomena of the languages studied and of the present in the students’ personal repertoire.

 Definition, status and aims of the discipline.